sgsbucket/animan-doc/docs/animan/category.md

 Always check out a Resource before downloading its file so that you have the latest version to work on.
 :::

-Once the work is ready to be reviewed, the Member should upload the file, check in the Resource, and click the "Done [check icon]" button to advance to the next Stage.
+Once the work is ready to be reviewed, the Member should upload the file, check in the Resource, and click the "Done <Icon>done_outline</Icon>" button to advance to the next Stage.

 ### Review Stage
 When a Resource is on a Review Stage, the assigned Reviewers can download the file, Review it, and decide if the Resource can move to the next Stage.